Timeline of government attacks on journalists in the United States: April 2024: UT Austin police attack against Gaza war protest journalists

 A photojournalist for Fox 7 Austin was detained during the protest after reportedly becoming caught in a scuffle between law enforcement and students.
 Fox 7 Austin shared video footage of the incident on social media, stating the employee was pushed by an officer into another before being thrown to the ground and arrested.
 Another Texas journalist was knocked down during the police response, sustaining visible bleeding before being handed off to emergency medical staff by officers.

-2025–present: Donald Trump's second presidency

-April–May 2025: Columbia University Gaza war protest journalist arrests

-On May 7, 2025, pro-Palestinian protesters occupied Room 301 of Butler Library at Columbia University, renaming it the "Basel Al-Araj Popular University" for Palestinian activist Bassel al-Araj.
-Columbia Public Safety blocked exits, demanding university identification under threat of trespassing arrests, creating a standoff.
-Acting president Claire Shipman summoned the NYPD, whose officers in riot gear arrested 78 people – the university's largest mass arrest since April 2024.
-Witnesses described the police response as forceful and violent, with two people removed on stretchers, one wearing a kuffiyeh.

-Following the sweep, Columbia suspended over 65 students and barred 33 more – including journalists from student outlets Columbia Daily Spectator and WKCR — under interim suspension orders.
-These student reporters had been present to cover the protest and were arrested under the same disciplinary action as participants.